PAMinerva/paminerva.github.io/docs/LearnVulkan/00-Introduction-and-prerequisites.md

 <br>

-Alternatively, you can refer to the Khronos Group repositories to get updated header files, and build the Loader and tools directly from the source code.
+Alternatively, you can refer to the Khronos Group repositories to get updated header files, and build the Loader and other tools directly from the source code.

 <br>